stele95/AMD-Single-GPU-Passthrough/README.md

     Device model: e1000e (could be different name for you, it was first option)
     ```

-* Don't forget to add vbios.rom file inside the win10.xml for the GPU and HDMI host PCI devices, example:
+* Don't forget to add vbios.rom file inside the win11.xml (or whatever your VM's name is) for the GPU and HDMI host PCI devices, example:
   ```
     ...
     </source>